DamianZaremba/damianzaremba.co.uk/content/_drafts/singles/a-look-at-low-cost-tap-aggregation.markdown

 CPU bound traffic can be efficient to capture if filtered appropriately.
 When dealing with high traffic volumes processing traffic can take critical resources away from your business applications.

-Raw sockets are generally very limited, hub based topologies are not widely used, limiting any traffic to broadcast for the servers subnet, or targeted (CPU bound) traffic (multicast/unicast).
+Raw sockets are generally very limited, hub-based topologies are not widely used, limiting any traffic to broadcast for the servers subnet, or targeted (CPU bound) traffic (multicast/unicast).

 Generally, to be usable by an analyser the traffic would need to be encapsulated and transmitted, using further resources on the device.